MicrosoftDocs/visualstudio-docs/docs/get-started/tutorial-open-project-from-repo.md

 ---
 # Tutorial: Open a project from a repo

-In this tutorial, you'll use Visual Studio to connect to a repository for the first time, clone it, and then open a project from it.
+In this tutorial, you use Visual Studio to connect to a repository for the first time, clone it, and then open a project from it.

-If you haven't already installed Visual Studio, go to the [Visual Studio downloads](https://visualstudio.microsoft.com/downloads/?cid=learn-onpage-download-cta) page to install it for free.
+If you don't have Visual Studio yet, go to the [Visual Studio downloads](https://visualstudio.microsoft.com/downloads/?cid=learn-onpage-download-cta) page to install it for free.

 ::: moniker range="vs-2022"